bahmutov/cypress-examples/docs/commands/querying.md

 Let's pretend we want to find all `DIV` elements having a `LABEL` and `BUTTON` elements inside.

+📺 Watch this example explained in the video [Multiple :has Selector Clauses](https://youtu.be/9WByK1QvGs4).

 ```html
 <div>Does not have children</div>
 <div>Has a label <label>Champ</label></div>